T-vK/Termux-DeepSpeech/README.md

 fi
 ```

-If you install the Termux:Widgets app and save the above script under "$HOME/.shortcuts/tasks/" and make it executable for example like this: `chmod "$HOME/.shortcuts/tasks/speech-command"` (speech-command is the name of the script).
+If you install the [Termux:Widget](https://f-droid.org/app/com.termux.widget) app and save the above script under "$HOME/.shortcuts/tasks/" and make it executable for example like this: `chmod +x "$HOME/.shortcuts/tasks/speech-command"` (speech-command is the name of the script).
 You can then then create a widget that triggers the script.
-Or using the app HomeBot (open source) you can remap long-pressing the home button which usually triggers the Google voice assistent to run your speech-command script.
+Or using the app [HomeBot](https://f-droid.org/app/com.abast.homebot) (open source) you can remap long-pressing the home button which usually triggers the Google voice assistent to run your speech-command script.

 ## Warning

 This is a very new script that has barely been tested.
-You might also have to install a TTS Engine (Flite TTS Engine is a good open source one) because I'm using text-to-speech commands a few times in the `Advanced usage` example.
+You might also have to install a TTS Engine ([Flite TTS Engine](https://f-droid.org/app/edu.cmu.cs.speech.tts.flite) is a good open source one) because I'm using text-to-speech commands a few times in the `Advanced usage` example.